 Editor’s Note: Ricarda is woman from Germany who has recovered from anorexia and uses her experience to help parents of people with eating disorders.
 She sent this post to us in order to share her personal perspective in the hopes that it will give insight to parents.
+It may be helpful to read this post as well about the role of motivation in recovery.

 Having followed the blog posts for a couple of weeks now, I cannot help noticing that what generally seems to concern parents the most is the question of calories per day taken in by their child.
 Although that is certainly understandable, especially when the child’s weight is dangerously low, I would like to broaden the perspective a little by sharing with you my point of view as an ex-eating-disordered person, coach and future therapist.